 Additionally, honey has a low pH level.
 This works to pull moisture away from bacteria, causing the bacteria to get dehydrated and die off.

 To use honey as an antibiotic, apply it directly to the wound or infected area.
 The honey can help kill off the bacteria and aid in the healing process.
 If possible, opt for raw Manuka honey.
 This form of honey offers the most health benefits.
+You can purchase raw Manuka honey here.

 You can also ingest honey to aid in the treatment of internal infections.
 Simply swallow a whole tablespoon or stir it into a warm cup of herbal tea for a soothing treat.